 Acquisition of Avery Dennison’s Electrical Paper Division (today Weidmann Electrical Technology, Inc.), with plants in Framingham, MA, and O’Fallon, MI (USA), manufacturing specialty crepe and diamond dotted insulation paper.

 Opening of an ETBA engineering office in Milano (IT).
 Relocated to Chiasso, Canton of Ticino (CH) in 2008.
 Closure in 2019.2002

 Foundation of Weidmann Plastics Technology (Deutschland) AG and establishment of a production plant in Treuen, Saxony (DE).2003

 Foundation of Weidmann Plastics Technology North America Inc. Establishment of a production plant in Auburn, AL (USA).

 Establishment of a production plant for specialized ultra-high voltage insulation components in Jiaxing, Zhejiang (CN).2010

 Opening of a new fiber and board laboratory for ETBA in Rapperswil (CH).2011

-Establishment of an integrated plant for electrical paper products in Urbana, OH (USA), including closing of the Framingham, MA, and O’Fallon, MO, plants.2012
+Establishment of an integrated plant for electrical paper products in Urbana, OH (USA), including relocating of activities and closing of the Framingham, MA, and O’Fallon, MO, plants.2012

 Opening of a production plant for insulation components in Gebze (TR).2014